nforgeio/neonKUBE/Images/neon-hivemq/README.md

 `RABBITMQ_DIST_PORT=5011`
 `RABBITMQ_MANAGEMENT_PORT=5012`

-Each built-in RabbitMQ instance deployed for the hive will have mount a local Docker volume named `neon-rabbitmq`.
+Each built-in RabbitMQ instance deployed for the hive will have mount a local Docker volume named `neon-hivemq`.
 This will be mapped to the `/var/lib/rabbitmq` directory within the container so that the message related data will persist across container restarts.

 neonHIVEs default to deploying RabbitMQ without precompiling and allocating 250MB RAM per each instance deployed to hive manager nodes.
 We do this to reduce the overhead for very small development or testing hives.